chbouhin/Light-Up-And-Escape-EXEC/README.md

 # BASIC RULE:

-- The firefly can activate the buttons.
+- The firefly can activate buttons.
 - The slime can carry boxes and keys.
-- The 2 characters cannot cross the walls except some special walls that can only be crossed by one of the 2 characters.
 - 2 types of monsters will be on your way, they only attack one of your characters, it's up to you to differentiate them.
 - Floor plates can also be activated by putting weight on them (via a box, a monster, or your slime)
-- When you turn on a device, it may open/close a door and/or a light.
+- When you activate a device, it can : open/close doors; turn lights on/off; explode boxes.
 - To win, you must open the chest at the end of the level, also try to collect a maximum of coins on your way finish the game at 100%.

 # DEVELOPMENT:

 I developed the game alone in my free time in 2 months.

-Most of the assets (sounds and images) were retrieved from the unity store, but for the most part I had to create or modify them.
+It was a fun project that i would like to update in the future.